Encyclopedia

 Venenosaurus

-“`html Venenosaurus: Profile of a Prehistoric Giant Venenosaurus Venenosaurus (veh-NEN-oh-SAWR-us; “Poison lizard”) is a genus of sauropod dinosaur that lived during the Early Cretaceous period, approximately 112 million years ago.
+Venenosaurus: Profile of a Prehistoric Giant Venenosaurus Venenosaurus (veh-NEN-oh-SAWR-us; “Poison lizard”) is a genus of sauropod dinosaur that lived during the Early Cretaceous period, approximately 112 million years ago.
 Its fossils were discovered in the Cedar Mountain Formation of Utah, USA.
-The name Venenosaurus refers to the Poison Strip Member of the formation where
+The name Venenosaurus refers to the Poison Strip Member of the formation where it

 Venenosaurus Read Post »